It’s that time of year when high performers like you are making decisions on how best to move forward in the new year.

 Take your mind off of the decision at hand.
 Then revisit your decision and listen to how you respond and feel to your internal questions.

-Partner With an Accountability Partner
+Pick an Accountability Partner

 With a big decision comes big responsibilities.
 I’ve discovered it’s easier to make a decision when I have an accountability partner.
 This partner sometimes is my husband, trusted friend or another coach.
 The key is to find someone who has your best interests at heart and can provide a neutral sounding board.